kartikj360/pi-PrimeNovo/README.md

 rm -rf ctcdecode
 ```

-(if there is no errors, ignore next line and preceed to CuPy install)
+(if there are no errors, ignore the next line and proceed to CuPy install)

 if you encountered issues with C++ (gxx and gcc) version errors in this step, install gcc with version specified as :